-Don't forget the conversation between Kinon and Rossiu where Rossiu says that Kinon (who is sitting on Rossiu's lap) is heavy but would like her to stay put so he can feel the weight of one human life.
+Don't forget the conversation between Kinon and Rossiu where Rossiu says that Kinon (who is sitting on Rossiu's lap) is heavy, but he would like her to stay put so he can feel the weight of one human life.
 She then calls him a jerk.

-Revealing that Viral's heart's desire is to have a family, impossible due to beastmen being made by cloning.
+Revealing that Viral's heart's desire is to have a family, which is impossible due to beastmen being made by cloning.
 It's an extra shocker since Viral is portrayed as a total grumpy hardass the whole series.
-And extra sad, since Viral's immortality would probably have him outliving any family he could hope to have.

 Nia writing Kamina a letter in Lagann-Hen.
 She never met him and he'd been dead for seven years, which finishes with her asking "Kamina, has this city named after you become what you dreamed it would be?
 Is our future heading toward the one you showed us?"